Injured in a Truck Accident? You Need a Phoenix Truck Accident Lawyer

 Employers may also be separately liable for their own negligence.
 For example, imagine that you are injured by a truck driver who was intoxicated at the time of the accident.
 Further investigation reveals that the driver had a history of alcoholism and drunk driving incidents on their driving record.
 The employer could therefore be held independently liable for negligently hiring the driver and failing to properly supervise the driver, given the history of alcoholism and drunk driving.

 Although truck drivers are sometimes completely at fault for a collision, winning a truck accident case can be an uphill battle.
 Trucking companies typically work with their own specialized insurance companies that have superior experience in defending truck accident cases.
 This means that you are likely to have a serious fight on your hands, even in the most straightforward cases of obvious fault.
-An accident victim who is not represented by an experienced Phoenix truck accident attorney is no match for the expertise of these powerful insurance companies.
+An accident victim who is not represented by an experienced lawyer is no match for the expertise of these powerful insurance companies.

 We Will Launch a Rapid and Thorough Investigation